 Conserving Black Modernism Grant Program: Guidelines & Eligibility

-The African American Cultural Heritage Action Fund (AACHAF), which is a program of the National Trust for Historic Preservation, has launched the new Conserving Black Modernism grant program through funding from and a partnership with the Getty Foundation’s Keeping it Modern initiative.
-The Conserving Black Modernism grant program is designed to empower and equip preservationists and stewards with funding and technical support to preserve the material heritage, innovation, and legacy of modern architectural sites designed by Black architects.
+The African American Cultural Heritage Action Fund (AACHAF), a program of the National Trust for Historic Preservation, launched the Conserving Black Modernism initiative in 2022 in partnership with the Getty Foundation’s Keeping it Modern initiative.
+Conserving Black Modernism empowers and equips preservationists and stewards with funding, technical support, and training to preserve the material heritage, innovation, and legacy of modern architectural sites designed by Black architects.

 Criteria

-- Modern architecture that demonstrates an approach to Modernism and that expresses a connection to social, cultural, and contemporary architectural values.
+- Architecture that demonstrates an approach to Modernism and expresses a connection to social, cultural, and contemporary architectural values.

 - The national implications of and the ability for the project to be a replicable model for the field of preservation practice.